nagimov/grafcet2/README.md

     %     \MacroStep{text}                                                         %
     %         The same as \Step, drawn with extra lines at a top and a bottom of   %
     %         the block.                                                           %
     %                                                                              %
+    %     \Jump{text}                                                              %
+    %         Jump block represents unconditional jump to another step in the      %
+    %         code.
+It's somehow equivalent to GOTO command in different           %
+    %         languages.
+The jump point has to be described in the text block.     %
+    %                                                                              %
     %     \Divergence{...}{...}                                                    %
     %         Divergence block is used to represent "OR" conditions.
 Creates       %